dipayandas24/Solace/README.md

 # Solace - AI-Powered Chatbot

 *Solace* is an AI-powered chatbot designed to provide users with personalized and engaging conversations.
-Using a combination of advanced NLP models like Meta's LLaMA, sentiment analysis tools, and speech recognition, Solace offers a seamless conversational experience with context-aware and emotion-sensitive responses.
-It supports both text and voice-based interactions and is fully dockerized and deployed on AWS for scalability and reliability.
+Using a combination of advanced NLP models like Google's Gemini, sentiment analysis tools, and speech recognition, Solace offers a seamless conversational experience with context-aware and emotion-sensitive responses.
+It supports both text and voice-based interactions and is fully dockerized and deployable for scalability and reliability.

 ## Features
-- **Contextual Conversations**: Powered by **Meta LLaMA** for intelligent response generation.
+- **Contextual Conversations**: Powered by **Google Gemini** for intelligent response generation.
 - **Emotion-Aware**: Detects emotions through **Text2Emotion** and adapts responses accordingly.
 - **Voice Interaction**: Supports **Speech-to-Text** and **Speech Recognition** for voice-based interactions.
 - **Cloud Deployment**: Dockerized and hosted on **AWS** for scalability and performance.